Ausangate: Archaeological sites on the Ausangate and Vinicunca Route

+Climbing activity

+The north face of Ausangate was first climbed in 2023 by Japanese climbers Yudai Suzuki and Kei Narita.
+That face is able to see easily from the last small village Pacchanta.
+The normal route is located at opposite side (south face) of the mountain; however, only 0 to 4 teams successfully climb that route each year.

 The legend of the Ausangate Mountain

 Protagonist of legends told through generations since the Inca Empire, the nevado is still venerated as a divinity (called Apu (god)) by the inhabitants of its surroundings.